 If you have your own farm and are looking for the ultimate protection for inside the barn, consider a fly control system like the Pyranha Spray Master System.
 This system dispenses an insect repellent in the form of a very fine mist through spray nozzles.
 It's automatically timed to spray at specific intervals, which means you can set it up and stop worrying about flies!

-Are you ready to build the ultimate plan of attack for your farm?
+Are you ready to be the solution to your horse’s fly problem this year?
 Check out our special deals on fly control below, or click here to shop from our full selection of insect control solutions.